Giants, Jets peel rotten Big Apple label with winning starts

 “But you keep on getting back up.
 You keep on swinging, keep on competing, regardless of the score or the situation of the game.
 And that’s not easy to do, right?”

-Just ask any Giants or Jets fan that has endured lots of losing the past few years, but has suddenly seen their frustration turn to cautious optimism.
-Griping on sports talk radio and social media is now more about XXXXXXXXXXX.
+Nope.
+Just ask any Giants or Jets fan who has endured lots of losing the past several years.

+But their frustration has suddenly turned to cautious optimism.
+The usual griping on sports talk radio and social media has given way to daydreaming about playoff possibilities.

-It’s the first time since 2010 both New York/New Jersey-area teams have won at least four of their first six games.
-It’s also only the sixth time since the 1970 merger that it has happened.
+It’s the first time since 2010 both teams have won at least four of their first six games.
+And it’s only the sixth time since the 1970 merger it has happened.

-The same can be said of the Giants, whose 5-1 start under Daboll is the team’s first since 2009.
+The same can be said of the Giants, whose 5-1 start under Daboll is the team’s best since 2009.

-The Giants have overcome 10-plus point deficits three times this season, with the win over Baltimore the latest.
-They also pulled off wins after being down 17-3 midway through the second quarter against the Packers in London two weeks ago, and trailing Tennessee 13-0 at halftime in the season opener.
+The Giants have overcome deficits of 10-plus points three times, with the win over Baltimore the latest.
+They also pulled off victories after being down 17-3 midway through the second quarter against the Packers in London two weeks ago, and trailing Tennessee 13-0 at halftime in the season opener.

-Daboll’s bunch is the fourth team to record three such wins within the first six games of the season.
+Daboll’s squad is the fourth team to have three such wins in the first six games.

+Still, the Giants are 3-point underdogs at 2-4 Jacksonville next Sunday, according to FanDuel.

-Meanwhile, the Jets are off to their best start since 2015, when they also opened 4-2 before finishing 10-6 under Todd Bowles.
+Meanwhile, the Jets are off to their best start since 2015, when they also opened 4-2.

 It seemed funny then.
 Not anymore.

-The Jets have been betting underdogs in every game.
-They open as 3.5-point underdogs at Denver next week.
+Even if the Jets, like the Giants, still aren’t getting much respect from bettors.

+They opened as 3-point underdogs, according to FanDuel, at Denver against the 2-4 Broncos next Sunday.
 None of that matters to the Jets, who joined the 2001 Cleveland Browns as the only teams in the Super Bowl era to have a winning record despite being an underdog in each of its first six games.

 “We have a lot of guys here that don’t care about what’s been said in the past about this organization,” said left tackle Duane Brown, in his first season with the Jets.
 “We’re here to write our own story — and so far, it’s been a pretty good one.”

-During their three-game winning streak, the Jets rallied from 10 points down at Pittsburgh to beat the Steelers in Zach Wilson’s season debut; they turned a close game against Miami into a blowout with a 21-point fourth quarter to end a 12-game skid vs. AFC East opponents; and then dominated Rodgers and the Packers at Lambeau Field.
+During their winning streak, the Jets rallied from 10 points down at Pittsburgh to beat the Steelers in quarterback Zach Wilson’s season debut; they turned a close game against Miami into a blowout with a 21-point fourth quarter to end a 12-game skid vs. AFC East opponents; and then dominated the Packers at Lambeau Field.

-”We’ve got to start expecting stuff like this,” Saleh said. ”It is a big win obviously because any time you win in this league is big.
-But they’re another opponent, another championship opportunity.
-We’ve got to get ready to go next week.”
+Even if it’s still tough for some outside the teams’ facilities to grasp.

-Because the jokes could return in full force with a few lousy games.
+Sure, the potshots could return in full force with a few losses.
 But for now, the armchair comedians need to find new material.

-Now, about those baseball teams …
+Laugh all you want, but these Giants and Jets are no joke.

 AP Pro Football Writer Josh Dubow and AP Sports Writer Tom Canavan contributed.